-• Disinfectants are not required for routine cleaning.
+- Disinfectants are not required for routine cleaning.
 Disinfection should be used for equipment and areas occupied by a resident with a confirmed or suspected infection.
-Refer to the 'Isolation Policy for Care Home settings', and 'Safe management of blood and body fluid spillages Policy for Care Home settings'.

-- Cleaning is essential before disinfection is carried out.
+Refer to the 'Isolation Policy for Care Home settings', and 'Safe management of blood and body fluid spillages Policy for Care Home settings'. - Cleaning is essential before disinfection is carried out.
 A disinfectant will not be effective if contamination with organic matter, e.g. dirt, debris, blood, vomit, urine, faeces, and/or microorganisms, such as bacteria and viruses, is present.
-Therefore, if the disinfectant is not a '2 in 1' detergent and disinfectant product, e.g. Clinell Universal Wipes, Chlor-Clean tablets, the environment should be cleaned before a disinfectant is used. - When using disinfectant products, always wear PPE, e.g. disposable gloves, apron, and risk assess the need for facial protection. - No disinfectant acts instantly to ensure efficacy, always follow the manufacturer's guidance on contact time (how long the product needs to be left on the surface), and whether the product should be left to air dry or wiped/rinsed off.
-Be aware that a product's contact time will vary, depending on the confirmed or suspected pathogenic microorganism(s) present. - Some disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage surfaces if they are not compatible with the surface material. - Do not use chlorine-based disinfectant solutions on wooden or fabric surfaces. - Disinfectants which are virucidal and bacterial should be used for disinfecting surfaces after dealing with a resident with a confirmed infection, e.g. MRGNB, MRSA, or suspected viral infection.
-A dual acting product, e.g. Chlor-Clean, Actichlor plus, made into a solution at a dilution of 1,000 ppm, or the use of a wipe, such as Clinell Universal, will be effective in decontaminating surfaces adequately. - If a chlorine-based disinfectant solution is used it should be at a dilution of 1,000 ppm unless the item is contaminated with blood, when a dilution of 10,000 ppm should be used, as per manufacturer's instructions. - A sporicidal product should be used if the resident is confirmed or suspected to have an infection caused by spores, e.g. Clostridioides difficile, refer to the 'C. difficile Policy for Care Home settings' for further information. - Alcohol wipes can be used, but as they do not contain a cleaning agent, surfaces should first be wiped with a detergent wipe or solution of general purpose neutral detergent and warm water.
+Therefore, if the disinfectant is not a '2 in 1' detergent and disinfectant product, the environment should be cleaned before a disinfectant is used. - When using disinfectant products, always wear PPE, e.g. disposable apron, gloves, and risk assess the need for facial protection. - No disinfectant acts instantly to ensure efficacy, always follow the manufacturer's guidance on contact time (how long the product needs to be left on the surface), and whether the product should be left to air dry or wiped/rinsed off.
+Be aware that a product's contact time will vary, depending on the confirmed or suspected pathogenic microorganism(s) present. - Some disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage surfaces if they are not compatible with the surface material. - Do not use chlorine-based disinfectant solutions on wooden or fabric surfaces. - Disinfectants which are virucidal and bactericidal should be used for disinfecting surfaces after dealing with a resident with a confirmed or suspected infection.
+A dual acting product, a chlorine-based disinfectant solution, or equivalent product, or the use of a wipe, will be effective in decontaminating surfaces adequately. - If a chlorine-based disinfectant solution is used it should be at a dilution of 1,000 ppm unless the item is contaminated with blood, when a dilution of 10,000 ppm should be used, as per manufacturer's instructions. - A sporicidal product should be used if the resident is confirmed or suspected to have an infection caused by spores, e.g. Clostridioides difficile, refer to the 'C. difficile Policy for Care Home settings' for further information. - Alcohol wipes can be used, but as they do not contain a cleaning agent, surfaces should first be wiped with a detergent wipe or solution of general purpose neutral detergent and warm water.
 Alcohol is effective against MRGNB and MRSA, but is not effective against Norovirus and Clostridioides difficile. - To ensure efficacy, disinfectant solutions must be made up to the manufacturer's instruction, i.e. measure the product and water accurately, no guesses.
 The date and time the solution was made up should be documented. - Discard solutions as per manufacturer's instructions, e.g. chlorine-based disinfectant solutions should be disposed of 24 hours after making up.